softprops/guavapants/README.md

 ### ListenableFutures

 Guava can be a little aggressive in the problems it tries to solve as one library.
-Among the interesting things found in its collection are abstractions for futures which you can register hooks on called [ListenableFutures](http://docs.guava-libraries.googlecode.com/git/javadoc/index.html?com/google/common/util/concurrent/ListenableFuture.html).
-They is a strong correlation to Scala's built-in Futures.
+Among the more interesting things found in its collection are abstractions for Futures which you can register hooks on called [ListenableFutures](http://docs.guava-libraries.googlecode.com/git/javadoc/index.html?com/google/common/util/concurrent/ListenableFuture.html).
+There is a strong correlation to Scala's built-in Futures in their design.

 Given a scala `Future`, you can convert to a Guava type by calling `asGuava` on it.